JFan1997/CPSim/docs/source/4_advanced.rst

 Custom Components
 =================

-Add new models
+Add New Models
 --------------

-Add new Controllers
+Add New Controllers
 -------------------